Enhance Your Job Search by Boosting Your Career Credentials

 Education is an important element in choosing a career path and it certainly adds an advantage when you are looking to get hired.

 Online education has become a popular option for many working professionals.
 And, most post-secondary institutions offer a variety of courses in an online environment.
-Online degrees are most ideal for working professionals because this avenue allows them to maintain their day jobs and study at the same time.
-The online alternative can also be very beneficial to those who already have college diploma, as online institutions will offer credits for programs already completed, helping you fast track to the next level.
+Online degrees are an ideal option for those currently working because this avenue allows them to maintain their day jobs and study at the same time.
+The online alternative can also be very beneficial to those who already have a college diploma, as online institutions will offer credits for programs already completed, helping you fast track to the next level.

 Earn a Designation

 Earning a designation in your field is an excellent way to boost your career.
 A designation establishes credibility and recognition of your experience and knowledge.

 Designations are obtained through a rigorous series of examinations and require a lot of your time.
 But it’s a great way to demonstrate that you are fully invested in your career and industry sector.
 They also come with additional perks and benefits such as access to educational career development programs, opportunities to attend private networking events and membership subscriptions to industry content, reports and newsletters.
 In some cases, a designation can also provide credits or discounts for other credentials or educational courses.

 Remember to do your research.
 Ensure that a designation in your field is in fact a value add.
 In the financial industry, for example, professional designations are oftentimes a requirement to get hired.
 Real Estate is another industry that places a high level of value on designations, but it’s not for everyone.